Teyras/MT/text/chapters/110_analysis.md

-Exercises in parallel computing (both CPU and GPU based) mostly fall into the CPU and memory-bound categories, but, like in the IO-bound case, we cannot use CPU time to grade them -- the CPU time of a multithreaded program is the sum of the CPU times of its threads.
+Exercises in parallel computing (both CPU and GPU based) mostly fall into the CPU and memory-bound categories, but, like in the IO-bound case, we cannot use CPU time to grade them -- the CPU time of a multi threaded program is the sum of the CPU times of its threads.
 Therefore, we cannot use it to measure the speedup gained from parallelization and we are left with wall-clock time.
 Moreover, we can expect a larger time measurement instability due to the inherent